hadebk/Nativescript-Angular/README.md

 ![Login page screenshot](./app-screen/addnew.jpeg)
 -------------------------------------------------

-### *Note: the app will not run because the Graphql api is disable.
+### *Note: the app will not run because the Graphql api was disabled.